smcallister594/scotscottmca/content/posts/Organizationalmessages.md

 ---
-title: Sending your users messages the cool way?
+title: Sending your users messages the easy way
 date: 2023-08-07
 last_modified_at: 2023-08-07
 tags: [Intune, Organizational Messages, Notifications, Endpoint, Windows 11]
 Author: Scott McAllister
-Draft: true
+Draft: false
 ---

+## Using Organizational messages to interact with with your users

+Throughout the years of being a SysAdmin, I regularly saw weird and horrifying ways to display notifications to users; usually revolving around VB logon scripts and scheduled tasks :nauseated_face:

+You can also display notifications with PowerShell, I'll share some really useful blogs related to PowerShell notifications at the end.

+Let's talk about Organizational messages.

 ## What are Organizational messages?